Espyo/Pikifen/README.txt

 ===============
     * If you dismiss while ordering the group to go in a certain direction, they will be dismissed in that direction.
     * To drop a held Pikmin without throwing it, keep holding the throw button, and press the whistle button.
+    * If you're having trouble understanding why your custom mob is acting the way it is, try aiming your cursor at it and using the "mob info" creator tool (5 key, by default).

 ===============
 7) Credits